 You’ve probably seen it on TV and thought: “Wow, I wish my dog could do that.”
 Well, we’re here to tell you: Your dog absolutely can!

 Wondering how to train your dog in agility sports?
-We spoke to the following experts to get the top agility training tips for dogs:
+We spoke to the following experts to get the top dog agility training tips:

 - Heather Gillihan, CPDT-KA, dog trainer and operations manager for Zoom Room Franchising LLC in Fort Worth, Texas